Lindsey Kennedy - DTL Media, Art & Languages

 What does your role involve?

-I run both vocational and A Level media qualifications.
+I am the DTL for Media, Art and Languages and run both vocational and A Level media qualifications.

 Why do you think Cornwall needs Callywith College?